 The U.S. government doesn't generally restrict the use or distribution of most types of its works.
 However, statutes such as the Freedom of Information Act (FOIA) provide the government with authority to restrict access for such purposes as national security and export control, and to files relating to personnel, medical and similar issues.

 This can be a confusing area of copyright.
 Further guidance is provided in this January 2020 article by Bonnie Klein: Copyright Alert!
 Even U.S. Government Information May Be Protected by Copyright.

 Works of Joint Authorship

-If a government employee and an independent consultant (i.e., nongovernment employee) jointly create a work such as an e-book, there's an issue as to whether the government may be a co-owner of the copyright in that e-book with the independent contractor.
-In such a situation, the government may choose to obtain permission from the independent contractor to use and distribute the work, or even go further and obtain an assignment of copyright in the e-book from the independent consultant.
+If a government employee and an independent consultant (i.e., not a government employee) jointly create a work such as an e-book or research paper, there's an issue as to whether the government may co-own the copyright in that work with the independent contractor.
+In such a situation, the government may choose to obtain permission from the independent contractor to use and distribute the work.
+The government may go even further and obtain an assignment of copyright in the work from the independent consultant.

-There are situations where federal government employees have and retain copyright protection in their works.
-For example, an employee who writes a novel in the evenings at home would own the copyright in that novel.
-An employee who develops a course based on knowledge attained at work would also likely own copyright in that course, unless the development of that course were part of the employee's work duties in the federal government.
+Federal government employees have and retain copyright protection in their works in certain situations.
+For example, an employee who writes a novel in the evenings at home would own the copyright in it.
+An employee who develops a course based on knowledge attained at work would also likely be its copyright owner, unless its development were part of the employee's federal government work duties.

 A job description setting out the duties of an employee may help determine the ownership of works related to their day job.
 Also, government employees pursuing interests beyond their employment might consider entering into a simple agreement with their employing government department.
 It could state something to the effect that: